akejolin/some-discount-service-ts/README.md

 # some-discount-service-ts

 This service will handle discount codes.
 It will create codes connected to users when codes are used.
+The App is built on a simple Koa app.

 ## Getting started